Curlykonda/task_ambiguity/README.md

 In ``visualizer.py`` you can set the output path for the generated figure in the last line of each function.

-# Documenting import bits of Code
+# Documenting important bits of Code

 ## `Prompt` class
 ```